LiuYuancheng/DJI_Tello_Ctrl/README.md

 ![](doc/img/mainUI.png)

-##### Load the ground matric file
+##### Load the ground matrix file

-To active the Terrain Matching function, the operate needs to change the config file's Terrain Matching flag to `True` after that when start the UI, the loading button will show up.
-Then Press the "loadCont" button the count file will pop up.
+To active the Terrain Matching function, the drone operator needs to change the config file's `Terrain Matching Flag` to `True` after that when start the UI, the loading button will show up.
+Then Press the "loadCont" button  and the count file selection dialog will pop up as shown below :

 ![](doc/img/loadContour.png)

-select the contour file you want to match, one simple contour example is shown below:
+Then select the contour JSON file you want the drone to match during track the route, one simple contour example is shown below:

 ```
 {